mahmudaKeya/University-Admission-Test-Management-System/README.md

 Sample JSON for this request: { "name": "Bilal", "email": "bilal.ahmed@gmail.com", "dob": "1995-12-17"}

 The code
-In this repository to use PostgreSQL in Java.
+In this repository to use MySQL in Java.

 application.properties
 spring.jpa.hibernate.ddl-auto=create-drop